tramarobin/fctSnPM/README.md

 In addition, oscillatory signals such as muscle vibrations and electromyograms contain information in the temporal and frequency domains.
 Once again, scalar analysis reduces the information at only one dimension by discarding two dimensions among the magnitude and the localization in the time and/or frequency domain.

-Factorial SPM (fctSPM) allows MATLAB users to create figures of 1D and [2D SPM](https://spm1d.org/doc/Stats2D/ex2d_matlab.html) analysis for ANOVA and post-hoc designs.
+Factorial SnPM (fctSnPM) allows MATLAB users to create figures of 1D and [2D SnPM](https://spm1d.org/doc/Stats2D/ex2d_matlab.html) analysis for ANOVA and post-hoc designs.
 The statistical analysis is also saved in `.mat` files.
 This function synthetizes the main and interaction effects to display only the significant post-hoc regarding the results of the ANOVA.
 For post-hoc for interaction effects, the main effect is also displayed if located elsewhere than the interaction effect.

-## Citing fctSPM ##
+## Citing fctSnPM ##
 * This function: under review in JOSS
 * For spm1d: Pataky TC (2010).
 Generalized n-dimensional biomechanical field analysis using statistical parametric mapping.
 Journal of Biomechanics 43, 1976-1982.
 * For permutation tests: Nichols TE, Holmes AP (2002).
 Nonparametric permutation tests for functional neuroimaging: a primer with examples.
 Human Brain Mapping 15(1), 1–25.